Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Wraith.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Wraith"]
 ---
 # Wraith
 *Source: Monster Manual p.
-302, Curse of Strahd, The Rise of Tiamat, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Storm Lord's Wrath, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault*
+302, Curse of Strahd.
+Available in the SRD.*

 A wraith is malice incarnate, concentrated into an incorporeal form that seeks to quench all life.
 The creature is suffused with negative energy, and its mere passage through the world leaves nearby plants blackened and withered.
 Animals flee from its presence.
 Even small fires can be extinguished by the sucking oblivion of the wraith's horrifying existence.